Master of Arts in Teaching

 - Passing Praxis Core (ASE) exam results are required to be fully admitted to the program.
 Register online at ETS (http://www.ets.org/praxis/ak/).

-IMPORTANT: A Student Teaching Authorization application for the Department of Education and Early Development (EED) must be completed prior to admission to the program.
+IMPORTANT: A Student Teaching Authorization application for the Department of Education and Early Development (EED) must be completed prior to the application deadline.
 Please follow the guidelines found on the application form and on the EED website.

 - The application for Student Teaching Authorization should be filled out except for the required Dean's Signature and then mailed to the UAS School of Education attention Beth Streifel at 11120 Glacier Hwy, HA1, Juneau AK 99801.

-- Once the Dean has signed the form we will forward your completed application on to the EED.
+- Once the Dean has signed the form we will mail the application back to you.

 Send all application forms and information to: